 Just on the edge of Taipei City near Xizhi district,

-LOHAS Park is a narrow path that runs alongside Neigou River.
+LOHAS Park is a narrow path that runs alongside the Neigou River.
 Many locals and

 tourists flock to the area in early Spring to witness the spectacular cherry